Sandhutton & Breckenbrough Village Hall

 The Hall

-Current Facilities and Activities
+Facilities and Activities

 Sandhutton and Breckenbrough Village Hall offers a main hall of some 63 square metres and a large entrance space of 30 square metres that can be divided off from the main hall by glass bifold doors.
-Off the entrance hall is a kitchen available for visitors, with cooker, fridge/freezer, dishwasher, water boiler together with a sink/drainer area.
+Off the entrance hall is a kitchen available for visitors with cooker, fridge/freezer, dishwasher, water boiler together with a sink/drainer area.
 An adequate number of folding tables and chairs capable of seating 80 people.

 There have been a number of events, such as a Mexican themed event, very successful 70’s night with live music, wine and cheese night, race night to name a few.